the-human-colossus-foundation/oca-spec/docs/specification/README.md

 ```

 ##### Rules for framing overlays
-* For each framing overlay there must be a frame_id
+* For each framing overlay there must be a `frame_id`
-* Within each overlay framing type (attribute, unit or entry_code) each frame_id must be unique.
+* Within each overlay framing type (attribute, unit or entry_code) each `frame_id` must be unique.
 * Not every term must be framed
 * For each attribute or entry_code framing there can be only one skos:exactMatch (or equivalent term in another mapping vocabulary) per term.
-* For unit framing, each unit used in a schema can be framed only once.
+* For unit framing, each unique unit used in a schema can be framed only once.
-* For unit framing, each unit can only be framed using skos:exactMatch (or equivalent term in another mapping vocabulary).
+* For unit framing, each unit can only be framed using skos:exactMatch.

 ##### Predicate_id
 Recommended skos terms for vocabulary mapping